-TDI is the short form for toluene Di isocynate.
-Loading, carrying and discharging this cargo is not a child’s play.
+TDI is the short form for the toluene Di isocyanate.
+Loading, carrying, and discharging this cargo is not a child’s play.
 And there is a reason that I say this.

 TDI reacts with moisture and water.
-It comes under cynide group of cargoes and is highly toxic.
-It can ingest through skin.
+It comes under cyanide group of cargoes and is highly toxic.
+It can ingest through the skin.
 And not the physical contact but even its vapors can ingest through the skin.

 And after all these, TDI may require heating as its melting point is high.
 So many dangerous elements in one cargo and that’s why it is important to handle it carefully.

 But in spite of being so dangerous, there are hardly any cargo-specific guidelines for carrying this cargo on ships.
 There are some extensive guidelines for handling TDI ashore but not for carrying onboard ships.